 Sample bouts will be timed to maximize the number of plant species detected at a NEON site.
-Samples will generally made at peak phenology (when most species are flowering) to facilitate identification of individuals.
-Many NEON sites will not have a single peak in phenology due to plant adaptations that take advantage of different climate conditions.
+Observations will generally be made at peak phenology (when most species are flowering) to facilitate identification of individuals.
+Many NEON sites will not have a single peak in phenology due to plant adaptations that take advantage of different climatic conditions.
 Sites with more than one peak may require multiple sampling bouts.